xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 - test 2 :
 	- 80% background
     - other ports bursting at 20%
-    - one single port bursts at 25%, create a 5Gbps saturation for 100ms
+    - one single port bursts at 25%, creating a 5Gbps saturation for 100ms
 Here again, we verify no packets are dropped on the background or the bursts, but also we verify that packets are sent to the DRAM.
 It's expected since one queue exceeds the threshold and is evicted to the external buffer.